CHEX-DT-2: Technical information

-Subchannels
+Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-Despite serving part of the Greater Toronto Area, as an Oshawa-licensed station, CHEX-TV-2 was not required to participate in the August 31, 2011 digital switch for major markets, and thus was the last remaining analogue television signal still operating in the GTA.
+Despite serving part of the Greater Toronto Area, as an Oshawa-licensed station, CHEX-TV-2 was not required to participate in the August 31, 2011 digital switch for major markets, and thus was the last remaining analog television signal still operating in the GTA.
 Bell Fibe TV subscribers in its primary coverage area have access to the station and its Global programming in high-definition on that provider.

-According to Industry Canada, CHEX-TV-2 is required to switch to digital broadcasting on channel 29 between April 13 and June 21, 2019.
+According to Industry Canada, CHEX-TV-2 was required to switch to digital broadcasting on channel 29 between April 13 and June 21, 2019.
 The station has since converted to digital operations at 185 watts on UHF channel 29, giving nearly exact coverage compared to when it was in analog operations on UHF channel 22 at 5,500 watts.